namdeopawar/namdeopawar/README.md

 - Created Dockerfile for containerization, deployed on **Amazon ECS** with optimal task definitions and service configurations.
 - Established a CI/CD pipeline using **AWS CodePipeline** and **CodeBuild**.

+### 4. **Linux Account Central Application Setup**
+**Tech Stack**: Nginx, Java, PostgreSQL

+A comprehensive setup of a secure Java-based web application, running on Linux with Nginx and PostgreSQL, including server hardening techniques.

+**Key Highlights**:
+- Nginx reverse proxy configuration.
+- PostgreSQL integration with Java application.
+- Enhanced security headers and access controls.

+### 5. **Google SSO with Nginx using Okta and Vouch**
+This project implements Google SSO using Okta and Vouch, adding an extra security layer for web applications.

 ---

 ## 🏆 Professional Achievements